Fairy Tale (Pakistani TV series)

-Fairy Tale was a 2023 romantic comedy Pakistani television series, starring Sehar Khan and Hamza Sohail.
+Fairy Tale is a 2023 romantic comedy Pakistani television series, starring Sehar Khan and Hamza Sohail.
 The series is written by Sarah Majeed, directed by Ali Hasan, and produced by Momina Duraid under the banner of MD Productions.
 The series had two seasons.
 The first season aired on Hum TV from March to April 2023 and the second from August to November 2023.

 Plot

 The first season revolves around Umeed, a young middle-class girl who dreams of living a wealthy and luxurious life and is always on the lookout for get-rich-quick schemes.
-In her overwhelming quest, something fantastic falls in Umeed’s lap when she receives an invitation to a show that promises to make her dreams come true but she soon realizes that there are no fairies or magical spells in real life and everything comes with a hefty price tag.
-Undeterred, Umeed sets out on a journey to make her dreams a reality, encountering quirky characters and learning valuable lessons about life, love, relationships, and happiness.
+In her overwhelming quest, something fantastic falls in Umeed’s lap when she receives an invitation to a show that promises to make her dreams come true but she soon realizes that there are no magic solutions in real life and everything comes with a hefty price tag.
+Undeterred, Umeed sets out on a journey to make her dreams a reality, encountering quirky characters and learns valuable lessons about life, love, relationships, and happiness.
 She also falls into a love triangle.
 With the help of her friends and family, Umeed discovers that the real magic in life comes from within.

 The second season revolves around the union of Farjaad and Umeed as she lives through her dream of winning the show and fortune from Socho Pakistan.
 The unexpected turn that her life took, turned out to be her major feat of life, the triumph of love.
 As they finally embrace their love for each other, some new challenges fall in their way.
 With all the stars nearly aligned in the way, they move forward towards their happily ever after.
 With more and more obstacles falling in the way of union of the hearts, these obstacles didn't overthrow the power of love and the love conquers all.